-Join James Williamson for an in-depth discussion in this video How browsers apply styles, part of CSS Fundamentals.
+Join James Williamson for an in-depth discussion in this video How browsers apply styles, part of Learning CSS.

 - While CSS syntax is relatively simple,…the styles themselves, and the pages…that they control, can get rather complex.…As sites become larger and more complex,…it becomes more difficult to keep…styles from conflicting with one another.…This can lead to bloated code,…inefficient CSS, or styles that simply…just don't work.…In order to confidently navigate more…complex page structure, you need to…understand how browsers apply styles.…Once you understand the rules of…style rendering, it becomes much…easier to write organized and efficient CSS.…